nushell/nushell.github.io/commands/math.md

 ---
 title: math
 layout: command
-nu_version: 0.16.1
+nu_version: 0.18.1
 ---

 Mathematical functions that generally only operate on a list of numbers (integers, decimals, bytes) and tables.
 Currently the following functions are implemented:

 * `math avg`: Finds the average of a list of numbers or tables
-* `math min`: Finds the minimum within a list of numbers or tables
+* [`math eval`](math-eval.md): Evaluates a list of math expressions into numbers
 * `math max`: Finds the maximum within a list of numbers or tables
 * `math median`: Finds the median of a list of numbers or tables
+* `math min`: Finds the minimum within a list of numbers or tables
+* `math mode`: Finds the most frequent element(s) within a list of numbers or tables
+* `math stddev`: Finds the standard deviation of a list of numbers or tables
 * `math sum`: Finds the sum of a list of numbers or tables
+* `math product`: Finds the product of a list of numbers or tables
+* `math variance`: Finds the variance of a list of numbers or tables

 However, the mathematical functions like `min` and `max` are more permissive and also work on `Dates`.